Lubao: Religion

-There are adherents of Iglesia ni Cristo wherein a chapel in Barangay Baruya was dedicated to God on November 26, 2011, with Pastoral Visitation of the present Executive Minister of the Iglesia ni Cristo Brother Eduardo V. Manalo.
+There are adherents of Iglesia ni Cristo wherein a chapel in Barangay Baruya was opened on November 26, 2011, with Pastoral Visitation of the present Executive Minister of the Iglesia ni Cristo Brother Eduardo V. Manalo.

-The Church of Jesus Christ of Latter-day Saints (Mormons) has also significant numbers of member in the town, last August 17, 2012, they celebrated their 25th Year anniversary of the Opening of the Missionary work in the said town with Cong.
+The Church of Jesus Christ of Latter-day Saints (Mormons) has also significant numbers of member in the town.
+On August 17, 2012, they celebrated their 25th Year anniversary of the Opening of the Missionary work in the said town with Cong.
 Juan Miguel Macapagal Arroyo as the special guest.
 The chapel is located at Santa Cruz, Lubao, Pampanga with 600 Members.

 Other religion includes Protestantism and Nondenominational Christianity.
 Among the Protestant churches in Lubao are the United Methodist Church, C&MA, Pentecostal, and Baptist.

 The Seventh-day Adventist Church that has 1,100 members is also a remarkable distinct denomination for giving community services and free livelihood seminar to the town all the year round.